buggregator/laravel-app/README.md

 ### 3. Compatible with Sentry

-Deburger can be used to receive Sentry reports from your application.
-Deburger is a lightweight alternative for local development.
-Just configure Sentry DSN to send data to Deburger.
+Debugger can be used to receive Sentry reports from your application.
+Debugger is a lightweight alternative for local development.
+Just configure Sentry DSN to send data to Debugger.
 It can display dump output in the browser as well as in a terminal (console output).

 **Simple example** `SENTRY_LARAVEL_DSN=http://sentry@127.0.0.1:23517/1`.

 ### 4. Compatible with [Monolog](https://github.com/Seldaek/monolog)

-Deburger can receive logs from `monolog/monolog` package via `\Monolog\Handler\SlackWebhookHandler` handler.
+Debugger can receive logs from `monolog/monolog` package via `\Monolog\Handler\SlackWebhookHandler` handler.

 **Example**
 ```